jakeberg/backend-kenziebot-assessment/README.md

 # How to interact with Bob-bot:

-Currently, there are only four things that Bob responds to.
+Currently, there are only four things that Rover responds to.
-If you are in the same Slack channel as Bob, ping him with @BOB and enter these commands:
+If you are in the same Slack channel as Rover, ping him with @rover and enter these commands:

 1. -help
-2. beets?
+2. sup?
-3. eggs?
+3. nasa
 4. exit